stvliu/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/index.md

 #### Uplink Data Converter

-The main function of **Uplink Data Converter** is to parse payload of the incoming message and transform it to format that ThingsBoard uses.
+The main function of **Uplink Data Converter** is to parse payload of the incoming message and transform it to format that GridLinks uses.

 To create an Uplink Converter go to Data Converters section and Click Add new data converter —> Create new converter.
 Enter converter name, select its type, specify a script to parse and transform data.
 Optional you can turn the Debug mode.
 Click “Add” to create converter.